Loan Modification Fraud and Foreclosure Rescue Scams

 - Don't pay up-front fees.
-Foreclosure consultants are prohibited by law from collecting money before services are performed.
+Foreclosure consultants and other companies offering loan modification services are prohibited by law from collecting money before services are performed.

 - Don't ignore letters from your lender or loan servicer.
 Responding to those letters is your best bet for saving your house.